Proverbs 15:18

 A wrathful man stirs up strife: but he that is slow to anger appeases strife.

-There are certain people who are peacemakers, and there are others who are peace breakers.
-Those characterized by peace breaking are toxic to families and churches.
-Generally, you will find the dead bodies of broken relationships in their wake.
-Not all peace breakers are given to anger, but all angry people will stir up strife.
-A person who has an occasional bout of sinful anger should not be characterized as an angry man.
-The angry man is one who habitually responds to problems with anger.
-He relies on his anger to get things done.
-The home, the church, or the business seems to be far more peaceful in his absence.
-This fellow seems to be in the middle of every conflict that arises.
-Since such men are so dangerous to the fellowship of the local church, the Apostle would have us waste no time rejecting such a one after two admonitions (Titus 3:10).
+Within churches and communities, there are some who are peacemakers, and there are others who are the peace breakers.
+Those characterized by peace breaking are toxic to the community, and usually they are identified by the dead bodies of broken relationships in their wake.
+Not all peace breakers are given to anger, but according to this text, the angry person will always tend to stir up strife.
+This angry man habitually responds to problems in anger, and he relies on anger to get things done.
+The home, the church, or the business are perceptibly more peaceful with his absence.
+With every conflict going on, it seems this man is to be found in the middle of it.
+Given that such men are so dangerous to the fellowship of the local church, the Apostle Paul instructs us to reject him after just one or two admonitions (Tit.
+3:10).

-On the other hand, the person you really want to have as part of your assembly is the subject of the second half of the verse.
-He is a consummate peacemaker!
-Instead of contributing to the conflict, he will work to resolve disagreements.
+Now the person who contributes well to the assembly is the subject of the second half of the verse.
+He is the consummate peacemaker.
+Instead of generating and perpetuating conflicts, he works to resolve them.
 He is not afraid to address multitudinous conflicts and disagreeable conversations, saving the church from a hundred potential splits.
-These men are immeasurably valuable to the health of the church body.
 Here the peacemaker is defined as one who is “slow to anger.”
 He is patient, self-controlled, and careful in his words.
 When the temptation to “fight” or “flight” arises, he does not act in sinful anger and fear.
 His response is measured and motivated by passionate love for God and a trembling fear of God.
+Here is the man filled with the Holy Spirit of peace, controlled by the spirit of love, power, and a sound mind.

 Proverbs 15:19